 In Medellín it is possible to have access to world-class healthcare at a fraction of the cost compared to healthcare costs in North America or Europe.

 In my experience, the costs for healthcare in Colombia can be significantly lower than the costs found in the U.S. It is possible to find costs that are from 50 percent to even over 70 percent less expensive.
 Medical insurance is also relatively inexpensive in Colombia in comparison to the U.S. and Europe.

 4. Colombia Retirement Visas are Easy to Get

 Colombia has retirement visas with a low-income requirement that are easy to get with few documents required.
 In December 2017, Colombia changed its retirement visa to a Migrant (M) visa of category 11 (an M-11 visa).

 The income requirement for the new M-11 retirement is low.
 Your retirement income must exceed only three times the minimum wage in Colombia.
-The minimum salary in Colombia is 781,242 pesos per month in 2018.
-So, you would need an income of only 2,343,726 pesos per month ($782 USD the exchange rate of 3,000 pesos to USD) to qualify for this retirement visa.
+The minimum salary in Colombia is 877,803 pesos per month in 2020.
+So in 2020, you need an income of only 2,633,409 pesos per month (which is only $810 USD at the exchange rate of 3,250 pesos to USD) to qualify for the Colombia retirement visa.